The top 8 types of networks security attacks

 3 minute(s) read

-Oct 03, 2020
+Published on: Oct 01, 2020

 In this article, you will learn the top eight types of network security attacks that are harmful to systems and networks.

 Man in The Middle

-Distributed Denial of service attacks is also known as Denial of service attacks (DoS).
-In this cyber-attack, the hackers use thousands of multiple devices through which he sends messages to the user targeted network server.
-Eventually, when they reached, it overwhelmed the server and became unable to manage the flood of inbound traffic, resulting in a crash of the network server or system or websites.
+Distributed Denial of Service Distributed Denial of service attacks is also known as Denial of service attacks (DoS).
+In this cyber-attack, the hackers use thousands of multiple devices to send messages to the user-targeted network server.
+Eventually, when they reached, it overwhelmed the server and became unable to manage the flood of inbound traffic, resulting in a crash of the network server, system, or websites.

-But Worm attacks don't require any user support to infect the system.
-It is basically a self-propagating attack that spreads on its own.
+But Worm attacks don't require user support to infect the system.
+It is a self-propagating attack that spreads on its own.
 A worm attack will exploit the system if the user runs a network program that is vulnerable to malware.

 This is the most well-known and common network attack, and the hacker sends an infected link in the email to the user.
-When the user presses the infected link, the email releases malware or virus that spread and infect the user device or system.Click to audit your website SEO
+When the user presses the infected link, the email releases malware or virus that spread and infect the user's device or system.Click to audit your website SEO